Second: Future redefinition

 In 2022, the best realisation of the second is done with caesium primary standard clocks such as IT-CsF2, NIST-F2, NPL-CsF2, PTB-CSF2, SU–CsFO2 or SYRTE-FO2.
-These clocks work by laser-cooling a cloud of Cs atoms to a microkelvin in a magneto-optic trap.
+These clocks work by laser-cooling a cloud of caesium atoms to one microkelvin (10^{−6} K) in a magneto-optic trap.
 These cold atoms are then launched vertically by laser light.
 The atoms then undergo Ramsey excitation in a microwave cavity.
 The fraction of excited atoms is then detected by laser beams.
 These clocks have 5×10^-16 systematic uncertainty, which is equivalent to 50 picoseconds per day.
 A system of several fountains worldwide contribute to International Atomic Time.
 These caesium clocks also underpin optical frequency measurements.

 Optical clocks are based on forbidden optical transitions in ions or atoms.
 They have frequencies around ×10^15 Hz, with a natural linewidth $\Delta f$ of typically 1 Hz, so the Q-factor is about ×10^15, or even higher.
 They have better stabilities than microwave clocks, which means that they can facilitate evaluation of lower uncertainties.
 They also have better time resolution, which means the clock "ticks" faster.
 Optical clocks use either a single ion, or an optical lattice with ×10^4–×10^6 atoms.